MethaneRain/Java/Disc-of-Luck/README.md

 ---

-<font size=16>The program runs through the command line with command line arguments. \nLet's check out some features of the game:</font>
+<font size=16>The program runs through the command line with command line arguments.<br>Let's check out some features of the game:</font>

 * Bankrupt:
 ```